A BRIEF HISTORY OF VENUS

 Probes to Venus

-Unfortunately when automatic probes were sent to Venus in the late 20th century they destroyed the fantasy of an earth like planet.
+Unfortunately when automatic probes were sent to Venus in the late 20th century they destroyed the fantasy of an Earth-like planet.
 The first probe to reach Venus was Mariner 2, which was launched by the Americans in August 1962.
 In December 1962 it flew within 22,000 miles of Venus.
 In 1967 Mariner 5 flew by Venus.
-Also in 1967 a Russian probe called Venera 4 launched a capsule into the atmosphere of Venus.
-It analysed the atmosphere, finding it to be almost all carbon dioxide with tiny amounts of oxygen and water vapor.
+Also in 1967, a Russian probe called Venera 4 launched a capsule into the atmosphere of Venus.
+It analyzed the atmosphere, finding it to be almost all carbon dioxide with tiny amounts of oxygen and water vapor.
 It also measured atmospheric pressure and measured the temperature before it stopped transmitting.
 (It was crushed by the atmospheric pressure).
 Russian probes Venera 5 and Venera 6 carried out further measurements of the atmosphere of Venus in 1969.